VertebrateResequencing/wr/.docs/nextflow/gaps.md

 read from standard input (e.g. `read line`, `cat`) will not receive the expected data.

+### `env(x)` — Not a Real Environment Export

+The `env(x)` input qualifier is parsed and the received value is made available for Nextflow script interpolation (e.g. `echo $x` in the script block resolves to the value).
+However, in real Nextflow, `env FOO` exports the variable as a real shell environment variable (via `export FOO=value` prepended to the script).
+Our implementation does not export it — tools or subprocesses that read `$FOO` from the process environment (rather than through Nextflow string interpolation) will not see the value.

 ## Output Qualifiers

 ### `env(x)` — Runtime Capture